jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/25 - First Battle Scene.md

 Wikipedia's victory is another example of the archetypal human story.
 Like Galileo and his telescope, George Washington and his musket, and Steve Jobs and his iTunes.
 Wikipedia was a victory for protagonists against antagonists.
 What makes it especially cool, is the extras played such a big part.

-And that’s the story Skywalker I want you to join with lightsabers a-blazin’, dicing up old tools like the evil storm troopers they are, to smooth out humanity’s natural evolution.
+And that’s the story Skywalker I want you to join with lightsabers a-blazin’, dicing up old tools like evil storm troopers, to smooth out humanity’s natural evolution.
 Note however, our lives cut across thousands to millions of problems.
 Thus, our villians are not in a massive group like “the rich” or the “the unions” as old philosophies label.
-Instead we have smaller villians inside thousands of companies, institutions, and organizations, withholding new tools, so they can keep their version of the DVD alive.
+Our villians decide themselves inside thousands of companies, institutions, and organizations, by suppressing majic of new tools, so they can keep their version of the DVD alive.

 The extras can kill all these Darth Blockbuster's.
 I know this because our battle today was fought generations ago with his master, Darth King.

 Darth King lived inside palaces, using society’s money to host splendid banquests and balls.
 His absolute power was hidden inside a ruling philosophy of the “noble’s divine right to rule”.
 Slowly, as protagonists invented scientific instruments, books, and guns, a new philosophy was born.
-A philosophy of science, enlightenment, equality, and democracy made real when the protagonists and extras fought as one in the American and French Revolutions.
+A philosophy of science and enlightenment, political equality and democracy, made real when the protagonists and extras fought as one in the American and French Revolutions.
 They were inspired by the new philosophy of Jean-Jacques Rousseau.

 ![Battle Scene](/img\prologue\techvolution-battle-scene.png)